No-prior Bayes reIMagined: probabilistic approximations of inferential models: Background

-The relative likelihood itself defines a possibility contour, i.e., a non-negative function such that $\sup_\theta R(x,\theta) = 1$ for almost all $x$, which can be used for data-driven uncertainty quantification about $\Theta$.
+The relative likelihood defines a possibility contour, i.e., a non-negative function such that $\sup_\theta R(x,\theta) = 1$ for almost all $x$, which itself can be used for data-driven uncertainty quantification about $\Theta$.
 This has been extensively studied in \citep[e.g.,][]{shafer1982, wasserman1990b, denoeux2006, denoeux2014}, and it has a number of desirable properties.
 What it lacks, however, is a formal calibration property justifying that the ``possibilities'' assigned to hypotheses about $\Theta$ have belief-forming inferential weight.

 Fortunately, this reliability-focused calibration is easy to achieve, by ``validifying'' \citep{martin.partial, martin.partial2} the relative likelihood.
-That is, the likelihood-based possibilistic IM construction proceeds by applying a version of the probability-to-possibility transform to the relative likelihood, returning contour function:
+That is, this possibilistic IM construction proceeds by applying a version\footnote{The sense in which \eqref{eq:contour} is a ``version'' of the probability-to-possibility transform is too lengthy to be described in detail here.
+Roughly, the likelihood function can be interpreted as an ``upper density'' for $(X,\Theta)$ under vacuous prior information for $\Theta$; then $R(x,\theta)$ is a normalized version of that ``upper density'' and \eqref{eq:contour} is basically the corresponding (imprecise) probability-to-possibility transform.
+The interested reader can consult \citet[][Sec.~5--6]{martin.partial2} for details.} of the probability-to-possibility transform to the relative likelihood, returning contour function: